 Danielle Lydia Sheather, Canadian born dancer, choreographer, artist, and educator, considers herself a life-long learner and an arts advocate.
 Her professional training includes Bates Dance Festival, the Katherine Dunham Educators Workshop, Paul Taylor Winter Intensive, Limón Spring Studies Program, Horton Pedagogy Workshop, Centre National de la Danse, Off Jazz Stage d'été, and One Body One Career Countertechnique Intensive in Melbourne Australia.
 She has performed both nationally and internationally in various settings from commercial to concert dance on both television and stage including national commercials for Busch Gardens Williamsburg and the International Dance Festival at the Duke on Broadway.

 Her choreographic works are an artistic expression of human consciousness through the medium of physical exploration and she has enjoyed successful collaborations with other artists including harpist Rachel Knight and visual artist Ruben Ramirez.
-Danielle's choreography has been showcased at various venues and festivals including Baryshnikov Arts Center (NYC), WAXworks at Triskelion Arts (NYC), WHITE WAVE DUMBO Dance Festival at the Gelsey Kirkland ArtsCenter (NYC), Stevie Eller Dance Theater (Tucson, AZ), McGinnis Theater (Greenville, NC), The Capitol Theatre (Salt Lake City, UT), and Le Regard du Cygne (Paris, France).
+Danielle's choreography has been showcased at various venues and festivals including Baryshnikov Arts Center (NYC), WAXworks at Triskelion Arts (NYC), WHITE WAVE DUMBO Dance Festival at the Gelsey Kirkland ArtsCenter (NYC), Dixon Place (NYC), Stevie Eller Dance Theater (Tucson, AZ), McGinnis Theater (Greenville, NC), The Capitol Theatre (Salt Lake City, UT), and Le Regard du Cygne (Paris, France).
 She has also been commissioned to create works for Zodiaque Dance Company and Zodiaque Dance Ensemble as well as Flatlands Dance Theatre (Lubbock, TX).
 Danielle's work NEVER, the less was selected to participate in the 2022 Inaside Chicago Dance Choreography Competition.

 As scholar, she is interested in exploring the neuromuscular/psychosomatic connections that exist between the mind and body in order to develop sound anatomical alignment, longevity, and injury prevention techniques and has presented at the Dance Science and Somatics Conference.
-She is also deeply passionate about continuing the legacy of choreographers both past and present and has an active research agenda in Dance Documentation and Preservation which has led her to present research on the subject at the National Dance Education Organization Conference.
+Danielle along with Dr. James D. Walters co-hosts the podcast, The Dance UP!
+Shining the light on cultural competency between dance and healthcare for better communication and care.

 Danielle has previously served as Clinical Assistant Professor at the University at Buffalo, Guest Artist and Instructor at East Carolina University and is an ABT® Certified Teacher in Primary through Level 5 of the ABT® National Training Curriculum.
-She is a also certified Yoga Instructor (RYT 500hr, ERYT 200hr) and has taught for New York Yoga and Sonic Yoga in NYC.
+She is also a certified Yoga Instructor (RYT 500hr, ERYT 200hr) and has taught for New York Yoga and Sonic Yoga in NYC.
 Additionally, she has completed the Progressing Ballet Technique Teacher Training and enjoys teaching master classes for Dance Masters of America's Teachers Training School and the Student Honors Intensive Program.
 Congruent with her desires to pursue life long learning, Danielle has also completed the Dance Education Lab Facilitator in Training Program and the Dane Education Lab Teacher Certificate Program.
 She has been invited to teach for the Beverley Taylor Sorenson Arts Learning Program and has published her scholarship through NDEO's Behind the Curtain Blog.